by Caroline Donadio, Lead Archivist, International House

 What began as small gatherings soon grew in size and interest.
-To continue to cultivate and promote international friendships, the Edmondses needed support and funding.
-At the time, social “Cosmopolitan Clubs” were popular organizations that provided members with unique events and programming with opportunities to widen their social circles.
+To continue to cultivate and promote international friendships, the Edmonds needed support and funding.
+At the time, social “Cosmopolitan Clubs” were popular organizations that provided members with unique events and programming opportunities to widen their social circles.
 In 1912, it was with a loose affiliation with the YMCA organization that the Intercollegiate Cosmopolitan Club was born.
-The Intercollegiate Cosmopolitan Club hosted Sunday Suppers, dances, receptions, etc. and provided appointees for international students to meet with each other and Americans alike.
-The mission, as captured in an article in The New York Times (December 28, 1921), was to “unite for the mutual benefit, socially, intellectually, and morally, students of all nationalities in the colleges, universities, and professional schools of New York: to promote friendly relations between foreign and American students; and to bring foreign students in contact with American home life.”
+The Intercollegiate Cosmopolitan Club hosted Sunday Suppers, dances, receptions, etc., and provided appointees for international students to meet with each other and Americans alike.
+The mission, as captured in an article in The New York Times (December 28, 1921), was to “unite for the mutual benefit, socially, intellectually, and morally, students of all nationalities in the colleges, universities, and professional schools of New York: to promote friendly relations between foreign and American students, and to bring foreign students in contact with American home life.”
 In 1920, the club’s constituency comprised 760 students representing 70 nations and 13 educational institutions of the city.